A time adaptive multirate Dirichlet-Neumann waveform relaxation method for heterogeneous coupled heat equations: Summary and conclusions

 \section{Summary and conclusions}

 We derived first and second order, multirate resp. time-adaptive DNWR methods for heterogeneous coupled heat equations.
 The optimal relaxation parameter $\Theta_{opt}$ for WR is shown to be identical to the one for the basic DN iteration.
 We experimentally show how to adapt $\Theta$ in the multirate case.
-The observed convergence rates using an analytical $\Theta_{opt}$ for 1D implicit Euler are shown to be very robust, yielding fast convergence rates for a second order method and 2D for various material combinations and multirate settings on long time intervals.
+The observed convergence rates using an analytical $\Theta_{opt}$ for 1D implicit Euler are shown to be very robust, yielding fast convergence rates for a second order method and 2D, for various material combinations and multirate settings on long time intervals.

-The same tests for the related NNWR methods employing identical Dirichlet and Neumann subsolvers, using an analytical $\Theta_{opt}$ for 1D implicit Euler, show a lack of robustness, often resulting in divergence.
+The same tests for the related NNWR methods employing identical Dirichlet and Neumann subsolvers, using an analytical $\Theta_{opt}$ for 1D implicit Euler, show a lack of robustness, possibly resulting in divergence.

 The time-adaptive DNWR method is experimentally shown to be favorable over mutirate, due ease of use and superior performance.
 The latter is due to the resulting stepsizes being more suitably chosen than those of the multirate solver.
 Overall, we obtain a fast, robust, time adaptive (on each domain), partitioned solver for unsteady conjugate heat transfer.